 It doesn’t get much better than this iconic East Austin barbecue joint - known for it's "You don't need no teeth to eat my beef" slogan.
 Get your fix at Sam's Bar B Que, where the menu is packed with the classics (think brisket, barbecue sandwiches, mac and cheese and bakes beans).
 Stop by for a meal on the patio before exploring the rest of historic East Austin.

 Courtesy of Terry Black's Barbecue.

 Legendary barbecue runs in the Black Family, who passed down their smoky, saucy secrets from one generation to the next.
-Get a taste of the family tradition at their Austin hot spot near Butler Park, where all kinds of meats — such as tender brisket, peppered pork ribs, smoked turkey and juicy sausage — are paired with classic sides like creamy mac-and-cheese, creamed corn and baked potato salad.
+Get a taste of the family tradition at Terry Black’s Barbecue near Butler Park, where all kinds of meats — such as tender brisket, peppered pork ribs, smoked turkey and juicy sausage — are paired with classic sides like creamy mac-and-cheese, creamed corn and baked potato salad.

 Lamberts' menu spins modern interpretations on Texas cuisine.
 The smell-it-before-you-see-it bar, restaurant and live music venue serves up fancy barbecue like cold smoked quail and bacon braised greens, along with wood-grilled steaks, chops and seafood.
 Side yours with their green chili cheese grits or fried okra with spicy remoulade.

 Situated in the art deco 1950s Violet Crown Shopping Center (you might recognize it from the 1990s film "Dazed and Confused"), Stiles Switch is named after the historic 1800s I. & G. N. railroad stop.
 Sip Austin craft brews and try their beef chuck ribs with classic sides such as potato salad, corn casserole and peach cobbler with Blue Bell ice cream, while taking in the nostalgic ambiance.